 In This Article

-One of the biggest risks associated with designer drugs is the fact that they are developed in secret and there’s no way to know for sure the ingredients or potency of a drug.
+One of the biggest risks associated with designer drugs is the fact that they are developed in secret.
+There's no way to know the ingredients or potency of a drug.

 What Age Group Most Commonly Uses Designer Drugs?